13.11.2024

 Why Harrogate?

 Harrogate in the 1930s was of course "one of the most beautiful and efficient spas in the world", "famed for its remarkable health-giving mineral waters" (F J C Broome), and perhaps the association with good health was one of the reasons for meeting in Harrogate.
-But it also had geography on its side for as the Mayor pointed out in his address to gathering, Harrogate sits at the very centre of Great Britain, midway between Lands End and John O'Groats, between London and Edinburgh and between the North and Irish Seas, and so from the travel point of view, it was an ideal town in which to hold conferences.

 It was also undoubtedly a popular and fashionable holiday resort, making it an attractive location for the Convention.
 F J C Broome wrote:

-"It is one of the beauty spots of England, it is a favourite holiday resort both of young and old, it is a centre for motor and walking tours to some of the most delightful vales and dales in the kingdom .... it is second to none because of its wonderfully bracing air, it pure natural water and its perfect sanitation."
+"It is one of the beauty spots of England, it is a favourite holiday resort both of young and old, it is a centre for motor and walking tours to some of the most delightful vales and dales in the kingdom .... it is second to none because of its wonderfully bracing air, its pure natural water and its perfect sanitation."

 A road trip, a civic welcome and the Royal Baths